Opikadash/sales-forecasting/readme.md

 This project is open source under the MIT License.
 Acknowledgments:

-Rossmann and Walmart for providing real retail datasets Facebook Prophet team for the excellent forecasting library XGBoost community for the gradient boosting framework Power BI team for the business intelligence platform
+Rossmann for providing real retail dataset
+Facebook Prophet team for the excellent forecasting library XGBoost community for the gradient boosting framework Power BI team for the business intelligence platform